Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 ### NOTE:
-The python script must be in the same folder as of the weight.csv files and .csv files should not be placed in other subdirectories <br/>
+1.The python script must be in the same folder as of the weight.csv files and .csv files should not be placed in other subdirectories. <br />
+2.The videos for the corresponding weight sensor data can be found in the videos folder in the repository and are named similar to their corresponding .csv files.<br />
+3.Each video files consists of video data from 13 different camera angles.<br />

 ### Details of the weight sensor files:
 <p>
 These weight.csv (Baseline cases) files are from the AIFI CPS IoT 2020 week.There are 10 cases in total and each file has 5 columns (timestamp,reading(in       grams),gondola,shelf,plate number)